cvandal/cvd.id.au/content/posts/aws-and-azure-dependency-injection-with-dotnet-core.md

 ## Register Services

-Register the AWS and Azure services by adding the following code to the `ConfigureServices` method in `Startup.cs`.
+Register the AWS, and Azure services by adding the following code to the `ConfigureServices` method in `Startup.cs`.

 ```c#
 // AWS